tradingview/rest_integrations_docs/source/trading/UI_elements.rst

 `TradingView REST API`_ allows you to configure the duration (or *Time In Force*) separately for each of the supported order types.
 By default, any item from the duration list will be shown in the *Order Ticket* only for *Limit*, *Stop*, *Stop-Limit* orders.
-If this list should be different from the default for any Durations elements, you must submit it for this item in the ``supportedOrderTypes`` field. ``supportedOrderTypes`` must be an array of order types for which this duration will be available.
+If this list should be different from the default for any Durations elements, you must submit it for this item in the ``supportedOrderTypes`` field.
+It must be an array of order types for which this duration will be available.